Skip to main content

 Outcome Harvesting

-A retrospective evaluation approach that identifies, verifies, and analyses outcomes that have occurred, then determines whether and how the programme contributed to them.
+A retrospective evaluation approach that identifies, verifies, and analyses outcomes that have occurred, then determines whether and how the program contributed to them.

 When to Use

-• Outcomes are unpredictable: your programme operates in a complex, dynamic context where you cannot reliably predict all the changes that will occur
+• Outcomes are unpredictable: your program operates in a complex, dynamic context where you cannot reliably predict all the changes that will occur

-• You need to demonstrate contribution: attribution is impossible (multiple actors influencing the same change), but you need to show how your programme helped
+• You need to demonstrate contribution: attribution is impossible (multiple actors influencing the same change), but you need to show how your program helped

-• Stakeholders should define success: you want programme participants and boundary partners to identify what matters, rather than imposing external indicators
+• Stakeholders should define success: you want program participants and boundary partners to identify what matters, rather than imposing external indicators

-• You're mid- or post-implementation: the programme has been running long enough for outcomes to emerge and be documented
+• You're mid- or post-implementation: the program has been running long enough for outcomes to emerge and be documented

 • You need credible evidence: you require verified, triangulated outcomes rather than self-reported changes or assumptions